aisouard/libwebrtc/README.md

 ### Windows

-* Windows 7 x64 or later, x86 operating systems are unsupported.
+* Windows 7 x64 or later,
 * Visual Studio 2015 **with updates** - Download the [Installer][vs2015-installer]

   Make sure that you install the following components: